-Your Guide To The Federal Reserve & Mortgages
+Your Guide to the Federal Reserve and Mortgages

-Rumors and projections as to when the first inevitable rate hike will occur have been circling for months, with many now guessing that the day that happens could potentially be arriving sooner than many had initially thought.
+Rumors and projections as to when the first inevitable rate hike will occur have been circling for months, with many now guessing that the day that happens could potentially be arriving as early as March or June of this year.

 But what does this all mean for you and your monthly mortgage payment right now?
 Let's find out.

 Why does the Federal Reserve lower interest rates?

 The Federal Reserve System (The Fed) is the central bank of the United States, which regulates financial institutions.
 In response to timely economic conditions, the Fed decreases the benchmark interest rate (the base rate financial institutions use when lending) to encourage borrowing and lending among banks, businesses and consumers.

 The Fed's rate changes have a broad impact on the economy, which eventually lead to a general decrease or increase in interest rates over time, particularly for new credit.

 There can be several factors or national economic events that come into play, but essentially the main influences on the Fed's decisions are the employment rate, inflation and any resulting projections about the long-term health of the economy.
 While one can always try to make an educated guess, the one standard we can rely on is that we never know what the Fed is going to decide is best for the economy at any given time and how rates may fluctuate as a result.

 Should I refinance right now?

 When the federal lending rate decreases, your monthly payment could temporarily decrease if you have a HELOC, ARM, or another variable-rate loan, and your variable loan has reached beyond its initial fixed introductory period.
 Conversely in these cases, when rates start climbing again, your payments could increase.